Forrest Cobb

 forrest.cobb@ag.tamu.edu (210) 570-3749

-Since joining the institute in 2015, Forrest has facilitated numerous natural resources conservation research and applied management projects for a diverse set of stakeholders on private, state and federal lands.
-His natural resources work on military installations included invasive species control, grassland and wetland restoration, Bird-Aircraft Strike Hazard (BASH) reduction, Integrated Natural Resources Management Plan (INRMP) development, as well as endangered species and wildlife habitat conservation.
-Work on state and private lands included studying effects of energy development to grassland systems and research on land management strategies for enhancing carbon sequestration in semi-arid grasslands.
+Since joining the institute in 2015, Forrest has led numerous projects on military installations, including invasive species control, endangered plant species conservation, grassland and wetland restoration, Bird-Aircraft Strike Hazard (BASH) mitigation, Integrated Natural Resources Management Plan (INRMP) development, as well as wildlife habitat conservation.
+Work on state and private lands included studying the effects of energy development on grassland systems and research on land management strategies for enhancing carbon sequestration in semi-arid grasslands.